DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 		- [ ] Sacks of potatoes, onions, etc.
 		- [ ] Shelf-stable veg
 		- [ ] Industrial freezer/fridge
+	- [ ] PUZZLE NEEDED: use the serial terminal to control a "spinning plate balance checker" machine, which totally lives in the pantry for unrelated reasons

 ### The End